deskara/zombieShooter/README.md

 #### destroyOnDie
 Gives the game object a die method which destroys it.
 This can be called by other scripts to destroy the object.
 #### Enemy
+Ensures that the zombies can find the player
 #### enterBase
+Makes the enter base menu pop up while also making sure the player isn't stuck in a loop if they choose not to enter.
 #### escapeMenu
 Handles the pause menu which pops up and is removed by pressing escape.
 #### exitBase